The historic Cape Leeuwin Lighthouse sits at the tip of a spectacular peninsula, where the Southern and Indian Oceans

 This lighthouse is a must-see attraction.
 Take a trip through maritime history and learn how this famous landmark was constructed from local limestone in 1895, and is still a vital working lighthouse for vessels navigating the treacherous cape.

-Your guide will then lead you to the top of the tower, where a vast seascape will unfold before you.
+Your guide will lead you to the top of the tower, where a vast seascape will unfold before you.
 Be awed by the crashing waves and the wilderness of the landscape.
 There are regular sightings of dolphins and you may even spot whales migrating between May and September.

 You've worked up a hunger climbing all those stairs!
 Enjoy something delicious in the Cape Leeuwin Cafe.
 Open seven days.

 Our fantastic team are happy to provide you with some tasty treats and refreshments.
-We offer barista made coffees and freshly made paninis.
-Come and try the scones with jam and cream if you're after something sweet - they're a local favourite.
+We offer barista made coffees and freshly made scones, cakes and delicious light lunches.